langnico/langnico.github.io/_pages/about.md

 News
 ======
+-   June 2024: We are organizing a summer PhD course on [SSL4EO: Self-Supervised Learning for Earth Observation](https://ankitkariryaa.github.io/ssl4eo/) at University of Copenhagen.
+Looking forward to a week full of interesting talks and discussions.
+Registration is open, seats are limited.

+-   May 2024: Working with [Lucia Gordon](https://lgordon99.github.io/) from Harvard University during a summer visit to the Pioneer Centre for AI.

 -   May 2024: New preprint: [MMEarth: Exploring Multi-Modal Pretext Tasks For Geospatial Representation Learning](https://vishalned.github.io/mmearth/).
 TLDR: We created "MMEarth", a global dataset with 12 aligned modalities at 1.2M locations to explore multi-modal pretext tasks for learning representations for Sentinel-2 images.

 -   May 2024: Invited as a panelist to the [ML4RS](https://ml-for-rs.github.io/iclr2024/) workshop at ICLR 2024 in Vienna.